Alextibtab/obsidian-vault/TryHackMe/Active Directory Rooms/Active Directory Basics.md

 Users are one of the most common object types in Active Directory.
 Users are one of the objects known as **security principals**, meaning that they can be authenticated by the domain and can be assigned privileges over **resources** like files or printers.
 A security principal is an object that can act upon resources in the network.

 Users can be used to represent two types of entities:
-- **People**: users will generally represent persons in an organisation that need to access the network
+- **People**: users will generally represent persons in an organisation that need to access the network like employees.
+- **Services**: you can also define users to be used by services like IIS or MSSQL.
+Every single service requires a user to run, but service users are different from regular users as they will only have privileges needed to run their specific service.

+### Machines

 tags: #THM #Active_Directory